ErpNetDocs/winclient/introduction/dashboard/overview.md

 # Workspace

-The <b>Workspace</b> includes the main menu and the different ribbons, tabs and system forms you will need when working with @@winclientfull.
+The <b>Workspace</b> includes the [main menu](main-menu.md) and all of the different ribbons, tabs and system forms you will need when working with @@winclientfull.

-Here is a pucture of the [main menu](main-menu.md).
+Here is a pucture of the main menu.

 ![The Dashboard](pictures/dashboard.png)